jasongrimes/fretboardfoundation/_pages/book.md

 subtitle: Practical building blocks for intermediate guitarists.
 By Jason Grimes.
 slug: book
 layout: page
-abstract: A free book about learning guitar for intermediate guitarists.
+abstract: This is a free book about learning guitar for intermediate guitarists.
 It aims to organize and simplify the information needed for fluency on guitar, and provide a thorough reference for playing by ear, chords and harmony, and scales and melody.
 ---

 ![Fretboard Foundation logo](assets/logos/logo-wide.svg)